cynotek/pygame-platformer/README.md

 - Create an underwater level.
 You can use low gravity and low terminal velocity to slow down the up and down motion.
 You should use the jump key to swim up and then let the player slowly drift down.
 The tricky part is getting the jump to work whether or not you are standing on a block.
 Be sure that jumping still functions normally in land levels.
 - Create a game with at least 8 levels total.
 Levels should be significantly different in layout and each should be at least 60 block long.
 - Kill enemies when you land on them.
 You'll need to check which direction you hit the enemy from in process enemies.
 When you do kill an enemy, make the hero bounce up a bit rather than just fall through the enemy.
 Also, be sure that the hero doesn't become invincible for a brief period after a kill as he does when normally colliding with an enemy.
 Award points for killing an enemy.
+- If you kill enemies, create enemies that take more than one hit to kill.
+You should either bounce high enough off of the enemy to force a delay between first and second hits or give an enemy a brief invincibility period after a hit.
 - Give points for getting the flag at the end of the level.
 Do so in a way that landing higher on the flagpole earns more points.
 One way to do this could be to check the distance between the hero and the ground when the flag is reached and devise a formula to award points.
 Another way is to assign a value to flag pieces as they load and give points for the flag piece intersected.
 Notice that the flag pieces load from highest to lowest in the level class.
 - Make the game save high scores to a text file in a data folder.
 The high score should be displayed on the splash screen and on the end screen.
 Be sure that the end screen makes the player aware if they achieve a new high score.
 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.